Field Trips

 Half Moon Bay State Beach

 School groups in grades K-12 can take part in docent-led, hands-on educational programs along the San Mateo Coast.
 Field trips focused on shoreline habitats are held at Half Moon Bay State Beach, Pescadero Marsh, Montara State Beach and Bean Hollow State Beach.
-Virtual options also are available.

 Henry Cowell Redwoods State Park